What is Bone Broth?

-Bone broth is typically very low in calories, but can still satisfy hunger.
-Studies have found that eating broth-based soup on a regular basis can increase fullness, reduce calorie intake and lead to weight loss over time
+Bone broth is typically very low in calories but can still satisfy hunger.
+Studies have found that eating broth-based soup regularly can increase fullness, reduce calorie intake and lead to weight loss.

-The amino acid glycine, found in bone broth, may help you relax.
+The amino acid glycine in bone broth may help you relax.
 Multiple studies have found that glycine helps promote sleep.

 Contains essential Vitamins and Minerals

 In general, bone broth is very nutritious.
 However, the nutrient content does depend on the ingredients you use, as each brings something different to the table.